 America’s protection of open sea lanes, China’s financing of infrastructure and Europe’s promotion of environmental regulation are all examples of contributing to the global good, but they fall well short of a “G3” coordinated global strategy on the scale the world needs today.
 Having distinct American, Chinese and European strategic cultures is not enough when we need a global strategic culture as well.

 Far more existential challenges loom for which global strategy is a sine qua non.
 Confronting climate change will require much more than gradual emissions reductions.
 Which powers will form the essential coalition to finance, research and launch oceanic and atmospheric geoengineering initiatives to absorb carbon and reverse global warming?
 Who will develop and distribute vaccines for both humans and animals to decrease the likelihood of future pandemics that ravage our population and food supply?
-This is the time for what Nathan Gardels calls “planetary realism,” meaning cooperation in areas of common civilizational interest.
+This is the time for what Noema editor-in-chief Nathan Gardels calls “planetary realism,” meaning cooperation in areas of common civilizational interest.

 There is nothing soft or subordinate about these objectives to the Olympian aspirations of grand strategy.
 History is the story of empires lacking the foresight to avoid reaping what they sow, from anti-colonial nationalism to terrorist “blowback.”
-America’s limp climate policy combined with a miserly approach to Latin America will eventually spur massive waves of climate refugees.
-China’s relentless damming and diversion of the Mekong and Brahmaputra River headwaters may bring mass migrations from Southeast Asia northward as well.
+For example, America’s limp climate policy, combined with a miserly approach to Latin America, will eventually spur massive waves of climate refugees.
+And China’s relentless damming and diversion of the Mekong and Brahmaputra River headwaters may bring mass migrations from Southeast Asia northward.

 Both America and China have the attitude that what is good for them is good for the world.
 But in fact, that is true only in reverse.
 Unrestrained protectionism and industrial policy hamper growth in the same markets America and China want to boost exports into.
 The synchronized global recovery in growth and trade brought about through coordinated action after the global financial crisis is impossible in today’s beggar-thy-neighbor world.

-In a geopolitical marketplace, global strategic competition looks more like a race to the top than the bottom.
-Great powers can keep each other honest.
-Europe and America can offer lower lending rates for infrastructure than China; China can export affordable solar and nuclear power more rapidly than Western economies; India can offer digital governance solutions to countries without stealing their citizens’ data.
-And nations too smart to pick sides with “multi-align” among various suitors to get the best deal for themselves.
+In a geopolitical marketplace, great powers can keep each other honest, leading global strategic competition to look more like a race to the top than the bottom.
+Europe and America can offer lower lending rates for infrastructure than China; China can export affordable solar and nuclear power more rapidly than Western economies; and India can offer digital governance solutions to countries without stealing their citizens’ data.
+And nations too smart to pick sides will “multi-align” among various suitors to get the best deal for themselves.